tatari-tv/gptsql/README.md

 list into the LLM prompt.

 Because of the LLM context limits, you won't always be able to see all the rows returned from a query.
-So we provide a second function tool, "show_query_results" which can print up to 200 rows resulting from the last query.
+So we provide a second function tool, `show_query_results` which can print up to 200 rows resulting from the last query.
 Sometimes the assistant is smart enough to call this function by itself, but other times you may have to request "print results" to see all the result rows.

 ### Command Reference

+There are a few system commands supported for meta operations:

 `help` - show system commands